MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netpoweroffloadlist/nf-netpoweroffloadlist-netpoweroffloadlistgetelement.md

 ## -returns

-Returns the NETPOWEROFFLOAD object at the specified index in the list.
+Returns the NETPOWEROFFLOAD object, which represents the low power protocol offload, at the specified index in the list.

 ## -remarks